Guide to LGBTQ+ friendly investing

 Mounting evidence reveals that corporations with solid societal and environmental principles have higher customer loyalty, manage risk better, and generate more significant competitive advantages.

-For example, research by Bank of America’s Merrill Lynch shows that firms with strong ESG practices tend to produce higher three-year returns, are less likely to have significant price declines on their shares, and have a lower chance of declaring bankruptcy.
+For example, research by Bank of America Merrill Lynch shows that firms with strong ESG practices tend to produce higher three-year returns, are less likely to have significant price declines on their shares, and have a lower chance of declaring bankruptcy.
 These characteristics are attractive to investors.

-Last year, investors’ support for causes like LGBTQ+ rights and other ESG initiatives prompted ESG exchange-traded funds’ investments to rise by more than $121 billion, expanding for 38 straight months, according to Bloomberg.
+In 2021, investors’ support for causes like LGBTQ+ rights and other ESG initiatives prompted ESG exchange-traded funds’ investments to rise by more than $121 billion, expanding for 38 straight months, according to Bloomberg.

 And there are plenty of other statistics that support this trend, including: